 With over 750 million users, Facebook may be the king of general social networking, but when it comes to professional networking, LinkedIn is definitely on top.

-Since it was launched in 2003, LinkedIn has become one of the most popular professional social networking websites on the Internet, boasting 120 million members in over 200 countries around the world in August 2011.
-Best of all, those 120 million users aren’t there to share inane details about their life but rather to meet other professionals in their field, to expand their skill sets and to promote their positive reputations on the Web.
+Since it was launched in 2003, LinkedIn has become one of the most popular professional social networking websites on the Internet, boasting 120 million members in over 200 countries around the world as of August 2011.
+Best of all, those 120 million users aren’t there to share inane details about their life but rather to meet other professionals in their field, to expand their skill sets, and to promote their positive reputations on the Web.

 Here are some tips to make your LinkedIn profile a great tool to help manage and promote your positive online reputation.

 Make your summary shine

 One of the most important parts of your LinkedIn profile is your summary.
 It’s here that you can tell the world in your own words just why you’re the best accountant, veterinarian, contractor or whatever it is that you do (and why employers should want to work with you soon).